cjphawes/multiple-choice-quiz/README.md

 - The background image used throughout the whole quiz is from [Unsplash](https://unsplash.com/photos/open-book-lot-Oaqk7qqNh_c)
 - The images, including inside this README, were all compressed using [Image Resizer](https://imageresizer.com/)
+- The GIFs created for the demonstration of testing was used with [Chrome Capture Extension](https://chromewebstore.google.com/detail/chrome-capture-gif-screen/ggaabchcecdbomdcnbahdfddfikjmphe) on Google Chrome